strapi/strapi/packages/strapi-middleware-views/README.md

 Hello, we've some news to share!

-We released Strapi V4 in Q4 2021 and Strapi V3 will reach end-of-support around Q3 2022.
+We released Strapi V4 in Q4 2021 and Strapi V3 will reach end-of-support around the end of Q3 2022.

 Since this package won't be ported in V4, we took the decision to deprecate it.